Home » Weather Instruments: What Each One Measures and How They Work

 Barometer

 Evangelista Torricelli, a student of Galileo, invented the mercury barometer in 1643 and demonstrated that atmospheric pressure supports a column of mercury roughly 30 inches tall.
-His work established that air has weight and that pressure changes with altitude and weather.
 The aneroid barometer, which uses a sealed metal cell instead of liquid mercury, was invented by Lucien Vidie in 1844 and remains the basis of most modern consumer barometers.

 1846